 Fennec Pharmaceuticals Inc. ("Fennec") is a British Columbia corporation.
-Fennec, together with its wholly-owned subsidiaries Oxiquant, Inc. ("Oxiquant") and Fennec Pharmaceuticals, Inc., both Delaware corporations, and Cadherin Biomedical Inc. ("CBI"), a Canadian corporation, collectively referred to herein as the "Company," is a biopharmaceutical company focused on the development of PEDMARKTM (a unique formulation of Sodium Thiosulfate ("STS")) for the prevention of ototoxicity from cisplatin in pediatric patients.
+Fennec, together with its wholly-owned subsidiaries Oxiquant, Inc. ("Oxiquant") and Fennec Pharmaceuticals, Inc., both Delaware corporations, Fennec Pharmaceuticals (EU) Limited ("Fennec Limited"), newly formed and registered in Ireland, and Cadherin Biomedical Inc. ("CBI"), a Canadian corporation, collectively referred to herein as the "Company," is a biopharmaceutical company focused on the development of PEDMARKTM (a unique formulation of Sodium Thiosulfate ("STS")) for the prevention of ototoxicity from cisplatin in pediatric patients.
 With the exception of Fennec Pharmaceuticals, Inc., all subsidiaries are inactive.